 Sound treatment and soundproofing are terms that have completely different meanings.
 Both terms share some of the same physics to arrive at their meaning, but both have completely different acoustical objectives.
-However, I can tell from the questions that I receive from customers, that the meaning of sound treatment is mistaken for sound proofing and the definition of soundproofing is used when we are really discussing sound treatment.
-Lets look at both closely, so we can see the differences more easily.
+However, I can tell from the questions that I receive from customers, that the meaning of sound treatment is mistaken for soundproofing and the definition of soundproofing is used when we are really discussing sound treatment.
+Let’s look at both closely, so we can see the differences more easily.
+We have updated this blog to reflect new experiences and knowledge on 12/3/19.

 Sound Treatment Vs. Sound Proofing

-Sound proofing is all about sound isolation.
+Soundproofing is all about sound isolation. isolation technology has nothing to do with sound treatment.
 We are using barrier technology to isolate the receiver of sound from the sender of the same sound.
 The easiest way to do this is to build a barrier between the sound source sender and the sound receiver.
-We use barriers everyday to isolate sound from reaching us from other sources.
+We use barriers every day to isolate sound from reaching us from other sources.
 We drive in traffic, roll our windows up and put the body of the car and the glass windows between us and the traffic noise.
 We live in our homes which are sound barriers between us and the noise of the world.

 Energy Reflected Back